The Adaptable Blotter frequently lists the (distinct) values which are associated with a particular column.

 If this property is set (the default is that it is not) the Adaptable Blotter will cap the number of values displayed in the grid to value of the property.

-The maxColumnValueItemsDisplayed property will be checked irrespective of which method is used to retrieve the column values.
+If it is set, the maxColumnValueItemsDisplayed property will be used irrespective of which of the above methods is used to retrieve the column values.